Habits of successful entrepreneurs provide a roadmap for creating your success.

 Whenever you find yourself on the side of the majority, it is time to pause and reflect. – Mark Twain

-For habits of successful entrepreneurs, being a contrarian is right up there.
+For the habits of successful entrepreneurs, being a contrarian is right up there.

 My biggest wins in business have come from taking a contrarian position.